Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 The Covid-19 Pandemic arrived in Burundi during late March 2020, but the disease had a comparatively muted effect on Burundi - only 38 deaths were recorded in-country.
 The Burundian government imposed relatively few restrictions on the country, but did require passengers arriving from infected countries to quarantine for 14 days.

 As a result, Umurundi Airlines was able to continue providing at least some passenger flights between Bujumbura-BJM and most nearby African destinations.
-But due to much more stringent restrictions in Europe and North America, the airline had to discontinue its intercontinental passenger air service during the early 2020s.
+But due to much more stringent restrictions set down in Europe and North America, the airline had to discontinue its intercontinental passenger air service during much of the early 2020s.

 The airline did, however, continue providing much needed preighter (cargo in cabin) air service to New York-JFK and Paris-CDG in order to bring goods to Burundi and central Africa.
 The carrier also provided occasional repatriation flights from the US, Canada, and Europe on behalf of various governments around central Africa.

-In 2021 Umurundi Airlines retired the last of its Airbus A318s and took delivery of its first Airbus A220-300s as well as the first of its new A321s.
-These aircraft were used to fly mostly on African routes, completing the airline’s reach to its current array of destinations around the continent.
+By 2021 Umurundi Airlines retired the last of its Airbus A318s while taking delivery of its first Airbus A220-300s, as well as the first of its new Airbus A321neo aircraft.
+These newer aircraft were used to fly mostly on African routes, completing the airline’s reach to its current array of destinations around the continent.

 Livery Redesign

 In 2021, the airline decided to consider revising its aircraft livery.
-After some discussion Messrs Niyonkuru and Bronkhorst decided to retain the carrier’s original black-silver-white color scheme, but Mr Bronkhorst stated that he had never really liked the original cartoon style drawing of a Transvaal lion’s head on the tail.
-He felt the existing logo looked too much like a sports team’s mascot for his taste.
+After some discussion Messrs Niyonkuru and Bronkhorst decided to retain the carrier’s original black-silver-white color scheme, but Mr Bronkhorst stated that he had never really liked the original cartoon style drawing of a Transvaal Lion’s head on the tail.
+He always thought the existing logo looked a bit too much like a sports team’s mascot for his taste.

-Ms Manirambona started from a clean sheet and created an entirely new, more detailed and more realistic version of the lion’s face than was used previously.
-The new design delighted both Mr Bronkhorst and Mr Niyonkuru, and the new tail design was painted on the first of the company’s incoming Airbus A220-300s.
+Ms Manirambona started from a clean sheet and created an entirely new, more detailed and more realistic version of the lion’s face as compared to the original version.
+The resulting new design delighted both Mr Bronkhorst and Mr Niyonkuru, and it was painted on the first of the company’s incoming Airbus A220-300s.
 The new aircraft arrived at Bujumbura-BJM on 2 April 2021, and was well received by all.

-In 2022, Umurundi Airlines retired its remaining Airbus A321-200s, having successfully switched over to the Airbus A321neo on routes to and from Europe, and the Airbus A321LR on routes to North America and Singapore.
-Also during 2022, Mr Bronkhorst, having resided in Burundi long enough, officially took dual South African-Burundian citizenship.
-The airline then adjusted his stake in the airline to be officially 50/50 with Mr Niyonkuru.
+In 2022, Umurundi Airlines retired its remaining Airbus A321-200s, having successfully switched over to the Airbus A321neo on routes to and from Europe, and the extended-range Airbus A321LR for the carrier’s routes to North America and Singapore.
+Also during 2022, Mr Bronkhorst, having resided in Burundi long enough, officially took on dual South African-Burundian citizenship.
+The airline then slightly adjusted Mr Bronkhorst’s stake in the airline to be officially 50/50 with Mr Niyonkuru.

 Future Plans

-As of 2024, Umurundi Airlines has emerged to become perhaps the most prominent air carrier in central and eastern Africa, despite the fact that Burundi itself is a relatively small player in the region’s economic and political firmament.
-The airline continues to receive new Airbus A220-300 and A321neo aircraft, with plans to retire its remaining Airbus A220-100s over the next two years.
-It is also expected that the route to Mumbai-BOM will be converted to a nonstop route soon.
+As of 2024, Umurundi Airlines has become one of the most prominent air carriers in central and eastern Africa, despite the fact that Burundi itself is a relatively small player in the region’s economic and political firmament.
+The airline continues to receive new Airbus A220-300 and Airbus A321neo aircraft, with plans to retire its smaller Airbus A220-100s over the next two years.
+The company also expects the Bujumbura-BJM «» Mumbai-BOM route to become a nonstop route soon, removing Addis Ababa-ADD as a technical stop enroute.

 Service Details